 Take Action Today by Contacting an Experienced Disability Benefits Lawyer

 If you (or a loved one) served in the military, firstly, thank you for your service!
 If you (or a loved one) suffered a disability related to your military service, the Law Offices of Sara J. Frankel & Associates is here to help.
 You deserve compassionate and top-notch representation to ensure you get all available benefits.
 Attorney Sara J. Frankel possesses unique insight and knowledge of SSDI and SSI disability law since she started her career as a lawyer at the Social Security Administration.
+Attorney Frankel has been proudly serving southeastern Massachusetts and northern Rhode Island communities since 1996.
 Put her more than 25 years of experience to work for you.
 Contact her office today to schedule a free, confidential case review.